-7.8 Where a proprietary sealing system is not used, fire-stopping may be used around the pipe, keeping the opening as small as possible.
+8.8 Where a proprietary sealing system is not used, fire-stopping may be used around the pipe, keeping the opening as small as possible.
 The nominal internal diameter of the pipe should not be more than the relevant dimension given in Table 3.

-Table 3Maximum nominal internal diameter of pipes passing through a fire separating element (see paragraph 7.6 to 7.9)

-Pipe material and maximum nominal internal diameter (mm) Situ ation (a) (b) (c) Non-combustible material (1) Lead, aluminium, aluminium alloy, uPVC (2) , fibre cement Any other material 1.
-Wall separating dwellinghouses 160 160 (stack pipe) (3) 110 (branch pipe) (3) 40 2.
-Wall or floor separating a dwellinghouse from an attached garage 160 110 40 3.
+Table 3 Maximum nominal internal diameter of pipes passing through a fire separating element (see paragraph 8.6 to 8.9) Situation Pipe material and maximum nominal internal diameter (mm) l internal diameter (a) Non-combustible material (1) (b) Lead, aluminium, aluminium alloy, uPVC (2) (c) Any other material 1 Wall separating dwellinghouses 160 160 (stack pipe) (3) 110 (branch pipe) (3) 40 2 Wall or floor separating a dwellinghouse from an attached garage 160 110 40 3.
 Any other situation 160 40 40